 “We always listen to our community about ways we might improve News Feed.
 People tell us they want an easier way to see posts from friends and family.
 We are testing having one dedicated space for people to keep up with their friends and family, and another separate space, called Explore, with posts from pages,” wrote Mosseri.

 The series of tests performed in the given countries have not proven to be highly popular or successful.
-There have been several bugs reported by some of the Facebook users in these countries, according to post on Medium by Filip Struharik.
+There have been several bugs reported by some of the Facebook users in these countries, according to a post on Medium by Filip Struharik.

 One of those complaints is that people in Slovakia could only find popular content from Facebook, but they couldn’t find pages that they personally follow in the Explore Feed.